-Similar to an infrared thermometer, this is also on the pricey side.
+Similar to an infrared thermometer, this is also on the pricier side.
 You’ll also need to buy disposable plastic caps for this, as the probe goes directly into your ear canal.
 Nothing too deep though – it’s a fast and painless process.

 Where to get masks, thermometers and hand sanitiser in Singapore

-If you know of where else to get such products, do leave a comment below to share.
-In the meantime, stay healthy and maintain good personal hygiene, and hopefully this will all blow over soon.
+Stay healthy and maintain good personal hygiene, and hopefully this will all blow over soon.

-Catch yourselves up with our other COVID-19 related articles:
+Catch yourselves up with our other Covid-19 related articles:

 - Tips to avoid the Coronavirus

 - Food places with no queue